David Datro Fofana: Loan to Union Berlin

 On 11 July 2023, Chelsea announced that Fofana would join Bundesliga side Union Berlin on a season-long loan.
 He was recalled by Chelsea on 11 January 2024.

 Loan to Burnley

 Two days after returning to Chelsea, Fofana was loaned to fellow Premier League club Burnley until the end of the season.
 On 3 February 2024, he scored his first goals for Burnley by netting a brace in a 2–2 draw against Fulham.
 On 21 May 2024, Burnley confirmed the player was returning to Chelsea.

 Loan to Göztepe

 On 13 September 2024, Fofana was loaned to newly-promoted Turkish club Göztepe until the end of the 2024–25 season.
 On 3 February 2025, Chelsea recalled Fofana back from his loan due to an injury keeping him out for the remainder of the season.

 Loan to Fatih Karagümrük

-On 13 September 2025, Fofana was loaned to another newly-promoted Turkish club Fatih Karagümrük until the end of the 2025–26 season.
+On 13 September 2025, Fofana was loaned to another newly-promoted Süper Lig club Fatih Karagümrük until the end of the 2025–26 season.

+Loan to Strasbourg

+On 2 February 2026, Fofana signed for Ligue 1 club Strasbourg on loan for the remainder of the season.

+Servette

+On 31 August 2026, Fofana joined Swiss Super League club Servette on permanent basis, signing a contract until 2030.